Codecademy/docs/content/markdown/concepts/tables/tables.md

 ## Text Formatting

-The text can be formatted within tables.
-For example, you can add links, emphasis, and inline code (words or phrases in backticks only, not code blocks).
+Text can be formatted within tables.
+For example, links, emphasis, and inline code (words or phrases in backticks only, not code blocks) are all readily available for use within a table.

-You can’t add headings, blockquotes, lists, horizontal rules, images, or HTML tags.
+Several formatting options are not availble within tables.
+Most notably headings, blockquotes, lists, horizontal rules, images, and HTML tags.

 ## Escaping Characters

-You can display a vertical line "|" character in a table by using its HTML character code `&#124;`.
+To display a vertical line "|" character in a table, use the HTML character code `&#124;`.